 Until recently, I’ve always imagined that Bad, by sinister pop star Michael Jackson, is what’s playing in my dog’s mind when he puts his head out of the car window on a sunny day.
 While I still believe this, I also now also associate it with vital surgery conducted under local anaesthetic as, at the request of the patient, it was playing in an operating theatre I found myself in last week.
-The atmosphere was surprisingly informal and, while I didn’t fiddle with anything or start dancing, and was only there to mop up afterwards, it was an enthralling experience, and an unexpected light moment in what has been a grueling introduction to hospital life.
+The atmosphere was surprisingly informal and, while I was only there to mop up afterwards, it was an enthralling experience, and an unexpected light moment in what has been a grueling introduction to hospital life.

 My main medical speciality thus far is getting things from cupboards and putting them in other, smaller cupboards.
 I explained this to a nurse during my first shift on an actual ward.
 She seemed pleased.

 ‘So – do you want anything from a cupboard at all?’, I asked after a short pause.

 ‘Um, no’, she replied, and our conversation ended there.

 I didn’t see her again, because hospitals are run by Health Care Assistants, who are the people in shiny grey nylon uniforms you see scurrying about the place.
 HCA training is part of the complex and arduous NHS boot camp to which I am to be subjected over the foreseeable future.
 Nurses are often seen as somewhat lazy by HCA’s, although every nurse I have spoken to has been friendly and helpful – largely, I suspect, because I look like everyone’s dad, and am usually the only male staff member they have ever seen.
 If I didn’t wear a uniform and keep getting things out of cupboards they would think I was a patient, even though, in this intensely female environment, 80% of those are female, too.
 ‘Why are women are so fucking ill?’, as I remarked during my first tea break, seven hours after I started work.